Saurav-Raghaw/ML16-Recommendation-Sysytem/README.md

 # ML16-Recommendation-Sysytem
-This Project is created under the IITISoC'21.
+This Project is created under the event of IITISoC'21.